openlibraryenvironment/dcb-service/README.md

 # Deployment

+## Secret Manager Integration

+By creating a bootstrap.yml file and mounting it at /bootstrap.yml, then referencing this file in an environment variable: MICRONAUT_CONFIG_FILES=/bootstrap.yml devops teams can point DCB at a local secret manager.
+Info for different environments can be found here: https://guides.micronaut.io/latest/tag-distributed_configuration.html and the bootstrap.yml under dcb/src/main/resources contains commented out sections for AWS Secrets Manager and Hashicorp Vault.

+## Environment overrides

+It is important to note that Micronaut declarative configuration reads environment variables last, so if switching to secrets manager, you should remember to remove any environment variables as they will override distributed config.

 The module is deployed as a docker container which supports the following runtime ENV settings

 Note: Today flyway does not support r2dbc datasources, so we need to configure both JDBC and R2DBC datasources - same